benjaminion/upgrading-ethereum-book/src/book.md

 `latest_block_header` is only used to make sure that the next block we process is a direct descendent of the previous block.
 It's a blockchain thing.

 Past `block_roots` and `state_roots` are stored in lists here until the lists are full.
-Once they are full, the Merkle root is taken of both the lists together and [appended](#final-updates) to `historical_roots`. `historical_roots` effectively grows without bound ([`HISTORICAL_ROOTS_LIMIT`](#historical_roots_limit) is _large_), but only at a rate of 10KB per year.
+Once they are full, the Merkle root is taken of both the lists together and [appended](/part3/transition/epoch#def_process_historical_roots_update) to `historical_roots`. `historical_roots` effectively grows without bound ([`HISTORICAL_ROOTS_LIMIT`](/part3/config/preset#historical_roots_limit) is _large_), but at a rate of only 10KB per year.
 Keeping this data is useful for light clients, and also allows Merkle proofs to be created against past states, for example [historical deposit data](https://github.com/ethereum/eth2.0-specs/issues/1343#issuecomment-521453223).

     # Eth1
     eth1_data: Eth1Data
     eth1_data_votes: List[Eth1Data, EPOCHS_PER_ETH1_VOTING_PERIOD * SLOTS_PER_EPOCH]
     eth1_deposit_index: uint64

-`eth1_data` is the latest agreed upon state of the Eth1 chain and deposit contract. `eth1_data_votes` accumulates [`Eth1Data`](#eth1data) from blocks until there is an overall majority in favour of one Eth1 state.
+`eth1_data` is the latest agreed upon state of the Eth1 chain and deposit contract. `eth1_data_votes` accumulates [`Eth1Data`](/part3/containers/dependencies#eth1data) from blocks until there is an overall majority in favour of one Eth1 state.
 If a majority is not achieved by the time the list is full then it is cleared down and starts again. `eth1_deposit_index` is the total number of deposits that have been processed by the beacon chain (which is greater than or equal to the number of validators, as a deposit can top-up the balance of an existing validator).

     # Registry
     validators: List[Validator, VALIDATOR_REGISTRY_LIMIT]
     balances: List[Gwei, VALIDATOR_REGISTRY_LIMIT]

-The registry of [`Validator`](#validator)s and their balances.
+The registry of [`Validator`](/part3/containers/dependencies#validator)s and their balances.
 The `balances` list is separated out as it changes relatively more broadly more frequently than the `validators` list.
 Roughly speaking, balances of active validators are updated every epoch, while the `validators` list has only minor updates per epoch.
 When combined with SSZ tree hashing, this results in a big saving in the amount of data to be rehashed on registry updates.

     # Randomness
     randao_mixes: Vector[Bytes32, EPOCHS_PER_HISTORICAL_VECTOR]

-Past randao mixes are stored in a fixed-size circular list for [`EPOCHS_PER_HISTORICAL_VECTOR`](#epochs_per_historical_vector) epochs (~290 days).
+Past randao mixes are stored in a fixed-size circular list for [`EPOCHS_PER_HISTORICAL_VECTOR`](/part3/config/preset#epochs_per_historical_vector) epochs (~290 days).
 These can be used to recalculate past committees, which allows slashing of historical attestations.
-See [`EPOCHS_PER_HISTORICAL_VECTOR`](#epochs_per_historical_vector) for more information.
+See [`EPOCHS_PER_HISTORICAL_VECTOR`](/part3/config/preset#epochs_per_historical_vector) for more information.

     # Slashings
     slashings: Vector[Gwei, EPOCHS_PER_SLASHINGS_VECTOR]

 A fixed-size circular list of past slashed amounts.
 Each epoch, the total effective balance of all validators slashed in that epoch is stored as an entry in this list.
-When the final slashing penalty for a slashed validator is calculated, it is [weighted](#slashings) with the sum of this list.
+When the final slashing penalty for a slashed validator is calculated, it is [weighted](/part3/transition/epoch#slashings) with the sum of this list.
 This is intended to more heavily penalise mass slashings during a window of time, which is more likely to be a coordinated attack.

     # Participation
     previous_epoch_participation: List[ParticipationFlags, VALIDATOR_REGISTRY_LIMIT]  # [Modified in Altair]